VipranshOjha/Computer-Vision-Projects/README.md

 * Accessibility tools for people with limited mobility
 * Touchless interfaces for medical/cleanroom environments
 * Smart desktops, HCI experiments, and educational demos
+* Adding automatic screen lock for enhanced privacy and security

 ---